Home Engineers City & Guilds

 What is involved?

-The qualification consists of an observed service carried out in a caravan workshop, and a short multiple choice exam (tick box) to make sure that candidates understand some of the theory behind British and European standards, gas, electricity, health & safety and other issues.
+The qualification consists of an observed service carried out in a caravan workshop, and a short multiple choice exam (tick box) to make sure that candidates understand some of the theory behind industry standards, gas, electricity, health & safety and other issues.

 Although under exam conditions, the observed practical assessment simply follows the service engineer through a caravan service, typical of their everyday work.
-Examiners understand that candidates are practical and non academic, and do their best to put them at ease.
-To prepare the candidate for their written exam, the candidate will receive a copy of the Engineers' Handbook which contains all the background information they will need in order to pass.
+Examiners understand that candidates are often practical and non academic, and do their best to put them at ease.
+To prepare the candidate for their written exam, the candidate will receive a copy of the Service Technicians’ Handbook which contains all the background information they will need in order to pass along with best practice guidance on the practical service of a touring caravan or motorhome.
 There are no trick questions or hidden problems for them to identify.
 Both the practical and the written assessments examine the candidate on their knowledge, the competence of their every day work and conformity to health & safety requirements.

 What happens when I pass the assessment?

-Having achieved a successful pass in both parts of the assessment, the candidate will receive a City & Guilds certificate and registration as a qualified engineer.
-Each year the two candidates with the highest overall marks benefit from a cash award sponsored by SkillsActive.
+Having achieved a successful pass in both parts of the assessment, the candidate will receive a City & Guilds certificate in Caravan Service Engineering.

 Locations & Cost